sericson0/glassdoor_scraper/README.txt

 Set company names along with the number (along with the E) for the glassdoor review urls for each company you want to scrape

+Can sort data by SORT_OPTION
+SORT_OPTION = NA will default to Popular.
+Otherwise can input to sort by:
+	-Popular
+	-Hishest Rating
+	-Lowest Rating
+	-Most Recent
+	-Oldest First